boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 1.3.14 =
+* Fixed regression in 1.3.13 that caused friend request invitations to be sent improperly on account activation

 = 1.3.13 =
 * Fixed broken link on Stats tab in the Dashboard
 * Fixed bug that caused internal taxonomies to be indexable by search engines